-Top 10 tribal weddings – Right now, modern wedding ceremony in the Philippines, custom, as well as tradition has caught the attention and hearts of lots of foreign couples.
+Top 10 tribal weddings – Right now, modern Filipino marriage in the Philippines, custom, as well as tradition has caught the attention and hearts of lots of foreign couples.
 The styles and fiesta-like atmosphere has drawn them to enjoy a destination wedding in this country.

 1. Higaonon Wedding